AntonTrollback/select/README.md

-## .Select component
+## SUIT CSS components-select

-A [SUIT CSS](https://github.com/suitcss/suit/) component providing a solid base for redesigning the native select element
+A [SUIT CSS](https://github.com/suitcss/suit/) component providing a solid base for redesigning the native select element.

 ## Installation

 ```
-$ npm install suitcss-select
+$ npm install suitcss-components-select
 ```

 ## Available selectors

 - `.Select` – The core wrapper element
-- `.Select.is-disabled` – For disabled-state styles (must also include the `disabled` attribute)
+- `.is-disabled` – For disabled-state styles (must also include the `disabled` attribute)
 - `.Select-control[:hover|:focus|:active]` – The `<select>` element used for most of the styling
 - `.Select-figure` – The custom drop-down arrow